 No. Generally, no forced sale of the vessel in Poland is recommended.
-This is too complex and takes too much time.
+This is too complex (provisions regarding forced sale of the real estate will apply in this case) and takes too much time.

-Bartosz Biechowski, attorney-at-law, owner of the Maritime & Commercial Law Office in Gdynia, rendering tailor-made services to customers worldwide.
-Born on 19th March 1977 in Gdynia, Poland.
+\Bartosz Biechowski, attorney-at-law, owner of the Maritime & Commercial Law Office in Gdynia, rendering tailor-made services to customers worldwide and dealing with maritime law since 2003.
 Graduated from the Faculty of Law of the University of Gdansk and Postgraduate Study of Intellectual Property Law of the Universytety of Warsaw.

-In his professional carreer, Mr. Biechowski represents both individual clients and large companies.
-With maritime law as his main area of interest and expertise, he specialises mostly in arrests and release of vessels as well as claims for personal injuries at sea, claims related to damages to cargo, H&M claims and any other types of maritime claims.
-In addition to this Mr. Biechowski deals also with company law, international trade law as well as intellectual property law.
+In his professional carreer, Bartosz represents both individual clients and large companies.
+With maritime law as his main area of interest and expertise, he specialises mostly in arrests and release of vessels as well as claims related to marine accidents, damages to cargo, oil pollution, shipbuilding and shiprepair, marine insurance etc..
+In addition to this Bartosz deals also with company law, international trade law as well as intellectual property law.

-Mr. Biechowski has vast experience in international business environment and speaks fluently English as well as some Russian and French
+Bartosz has vast experience in international business environment and speaks fluently English as well as some Russian and French.